 Signs of Mental Illness

-May is Mental Health Month and an important time to understand the state of our mental health and mental illness.
+The first week of October is Mental Illness Awareness Week and an important time to understand the state of our mental health and mental illness.
 Nearly all of us are affected by this condition, whether it be through our own, a friend's or a family member's state of mind.

 It's estimated that in any given year, one in five adults faces mental illness.
 And it surfaces rather young, too: in half the cases, it begins by age 14 and 75 percent by age 24.

 Feeling sad or down, confused or unable to concentrate are normal feelings that hit all of us at some point.
 But when these feelings don't improve on their own and begin to interfere with your physical or mental health, your relationships, your job or your everyday life, they may be more than that.

 According to the American Psychiatric Association, major mental illnesses, like bipolar disorder or schizophrenia, don't just appear from nowhere.
 There are usually small changes in a person's thinking, feeling or behavior before the condition becomes full-blown.

 That's why it's important to be aware of early warning signs of any mental illness, even if it's not major.
 Early intervention can help reduce the severity of mental illness or may help prevent it altogether.

 - Alcohol or drug abuse

 - Changes in sex drive, sleep, personal care or appetite

 - Inability to deal with stress